-BitCapital, which is Brazil's leading and one of the largest crypto OTC service, is planning to introduce 1000 Pundi X crypto POS systems in Brazil after partnership of the two companies last week.
+BitCapital, which is Brazil's leading and one of the largest crypto OTC service, is planning to introduce 1000 Pundi X crypto POS systems in Brazil after the announcement of the partnership of the two companies last week.

 Pundi X is a multi-cryptocurrency point-of-sale ("POS") solutions provider that enables stores including shops, cafes and convenience store to accept a variety of digital currencies.
 The company recently opened its headquarters in Brazil.